-Fundación Avina is an organization rooted in the global South that impacts the world through collaborative efforts that promote human dignity and care for the planet.
-We are proud to be part of the Voices for Just Climate Action alliance (VCA)- an alliance of 175+ NGOs and CSOs that amplifies and advocates for locally-led climate-resilient solutions.
+We as Humanist Institute for Co-operation with Developing Countries (Hivos) as part of the Voices for Just Climate Action alliance- an alliance of 175+ NGOs and CSOs that amplifies and advocates for locally-led climate-resilient solutions, many of which focus on water- make this submission to the UN Water Conference.

-VCA prioritizes the often-marginalized voices of the most vulnerable: women, youth, Indigenous people, the urban poor, and people with disabilities.
-Our partners are based in Kenya, Zambia, Tunisia, Brazil, Bolivia, Paraguay, and Indonesia, and work with an alliance led by Akina Mama wa Afrika, Fundación Avina, Slum Dwellers International, SouthSouthNorth, Hivos and WWF-Netherlands.
+Our work prioritises the often-marginalised voices of the most vulnerable: women, youth, Indigenous people, the urban poor, and people with disabilities.
+Our partners are based in Kenya, Zambia, Tunisia, Brazil, Bolivia, Paraguay, and Indonesia, and work with an alliance led by Akina Mama wa Afrika (AMwA), Fundación Avina, Slum Dwellers International (SDI), SouthSouthNorth (SSN), Hivos and WWF-Netherlands.

-Together with VCA, we make this submission to the UN Water Conference that connects to multiple themes of the conference, particularly: Water for Climate, Resilience and Environment: Source to Sea, Biodiversity, Climate, Resilience and DRR.
+Our written submission for the Conference connects to multiple themes of the conference, but particularly for Water for Climate, Resilience and Environment: Source to Sea, Biodiversity, Climate, Resilience and DRR.

-Based on input from our partners, our key messages for the Conference are:
+Based on collective input from our partners, our key messages for the Conference are: